greenkidneybean/dms_human-pkr_k3-orthologs/README.md

-# Systematic screen of PKR reveals genetic variants that evade diverse viral pseudosubstrate inhibitors
+# Systematic screen of PKR reveals genetic variants that broadly evade divergent viral pseudosubstrate inhibitors

 Characterization of human PKR missense variants in the context of viral pseudosubstrate antagonists.